Why you should add Southern Japan to your bucket list

 The southern islands of Kyushu and Shikoku are every bit as worthy of your time and attention as Kyoto and Tokyo, and maybe even more so.
 Whether you undertake the complex task of planning your own trip here, or take a show-stopping tour with an awesome company (wink, wink), a dive into Japan’s deep south pays major dividends…

-Tempted to pay this stunning, lesser-known region a visit?
-Check out Intrepid’s new Southern Japan Experience trip.
+Tempted to pay this lesser-known region a visit?
+Check out Intrepid’s small-group adventures in Japan

 You might also like